-Kim Jong Un makes history as North Korea leader crosses border to meet rival
+Kim Jong-un and South Korean president Moon Jae-in 'agree to the complete denuclearisation' of region

 Seoul and Washington will be pushing for any freeze to be accompanied by rigorous and unfettered outside inspections of the North’s nuclear facilities, since past deals have crumbled because of North Korea’s unwillingness to open up to snooping foreigners.

-South Korea, in announcing Thursday some details of the leaders’ meeting, acknowledged that the most difficult sticking point between the Koreas has been North Korea’s level of denuclearisation commitment.

-Mr Kim has reportedly said that he would not need nuclear weapons if his government’s security could be guaranteed and external threats were removed.
+Mr Kim had reportedly said that he would not need nuclear weapons if his government’s security could be guaranteed and external threats were removed.

-Whatever the Koreas announce on Friday, the spectacle of Mr Kim being feted on South Korean soil will be something to behold.